(CNN) — Two men approach one black rhinoceros from opposite sides.

 A few years back, Botswana banned hunting.
 Private game farms still exist, but on state-owned land like the Okavango Delta, animals enjoy the highest level of protection in Africa.

-Experience the stunning landscapes, piercing sunsets and dramatic night skies of Namibia and Botswana."The Wonder List" season 2 debuts on March 20.
+Experience stunning landscapes, piercing sunsets and dramatic night skies as "The Wonder List" visits Namibia and Botswana.

 Meanwhile, next door in Namibia, tightly regulated "sustainable-use conservation" allows for hunting even the most endangered of species.